Clinical-Genomics/scout/docs/admin-guide/containers/kubernetes.md

 brew install hyperkit
 brew install minikube
 ```
-The second command, brew install minikube, will install also the Kubernetes cli (kubectl).
+The second command, `brew install minikube`, will install also the Kubernetes cli (`kubectl`).
 Minikube can be alternatively installed using another container manager, such as Podman or VMWare.
 More documentation is available [here](https://minikube.sigs.k8s.io/docs/start/).

 ### Installation and Setup of the database and config files
 1. Start minikube kubernetes cluster inside hypervisor (hyperkit):
 ```
 minikube start --vm-driver=hyperkit
 ```
-1. Note that all files described in this tutorial are available in the folder "containers", in the scout root directory.
+1. Note that all files described in this tutorial are available in the folder `containers`, in the Scout root directory.

-1. The file named "secrets.yaml" contains 2 files: one storing the secrets for the mongodb service (mongodb-secret) and one for the secrets of the Scout app (scout-secret).
+1. The file named `secrets.yaml` contains 2 files: one storing the secrets for the mongodb service (mongodb-secret) and one for the secrets of the Scout app (scout-secret).
 Secrets can also be stored in different files.
 In the example they're on the same file, separated by "---".
 ```
 # mongodb secrets
 apiVersion: v1